 Chapter 7: Accounting

 The fiscal year of the Company shall commence on January 1 and end on December 31 of each year.

 Article 45: Preparation of Financial Statement and Related

-The Chief Executive Officer shall submit the document of Article 447 of the Act to the general shareholders meeting for approval, and submit the documents referred to in Article 447-2 to the general shareholders’ meeting to report the details thereof.
+⑤ The Chief Executive Officer must submit the documents under Article 447 of the Commercial Act to the regular shareholders' meeting for approval, and submit the documents under Article 447-2 to the regular shareholders' meeting to report the contents.

 The Company shall dispose of unappropriated retained earnings of each fiscal year as follows:

 Article 47: Dividends